Nivekk/KOS/README.md

     PRINT X:DISTANCE.                   // Print distance from vessel to x (same altitude is presumed) PRINT LATLNG(10,20):HEADING.        // Print the heading to the point.
     PRINT X:BEARING.                    // Print the heading to the point relative to vessel heading.

+### Supported subelements:

+    LAT         // Latitude
+    LNG         // Longitude
+    DISTANCE    // Distance to LNGLNG() position.
+    HEADING     // Heading to LNGLNG() position.
+    BEARING     // Heading to the point relative to vessel heading

 ### NODE (universalTime, radialOut, normal, prograde)

 Represents a maneuver node.